- Apr 22

 For others, wine mom culture may not mean going to extremes.
 It may include a glass of wine after a hard day at work or a few drinks after the kids have gone to bed.
-It’s crucial to keep an eye on even seemingly harmless behavior before it gets out of hand, especially when the habits associated with wine culture are so deeply embedded within our everyday lives.
+It’s crucial to keep an eye on even seemingly harmless behavior, especially when the habits associated with wine culture are deeply embedded within our everyday lives.

 One study reveals that the number of women who demonstrated problem drinking — including the inability to quit and abuse associated with recurrent problems — increased by over 80% between 2002 and 2013.
 Over the same period, high-risk drinking among women went up by 58%.